arnbme/apcupsd/README.md

 <a name="issues"></a>
 ## 18. Known Issues
-* The SmartUPS device Refresh command does nothing when EventGhost is not installed.
+* The SmartUPS device commands Refresh and rebootWindows do nothing when EventGhost is not installed and setup.

-* The device's non-functional commands: Cancel, Pause, Set Time Remaining, Start, and Stop are inserted by the Hubitat system, and throw an error when clicked.
 * After a graceful shutdown, followed by Windows and Hub reboot, Fully dashboards do not update.
 Solution: Click the checkmark on the dashboard screen or use the following
 ![image RM refresh](https://github.com/arnbme/apcupsd/blob/master/images/RMrefresh.png)